mrwhiterk/towers_of_hanoi/README.md

 1. You can only move one block at a time.
 2. You cannot place a larger block on a smaller block.

-# Known Issues in work

-1. When you finish game and select 'New Game' again, you have to click it twice for it to properly run.